adriandrr/mdr_mtb-master/README.md

 ### Step 4: Install snakemake

 MYCRes is a snakemake-based workflow.
 Therefore, the installation of this package is necessary to start it.
 We used snakemake version 7.18.2 in a conda environment.
-For that we used:
+For that you can use:
 ```
 conda create --name sm
 conda activate sm